 It's the perfect side to serve with a plain dal and rice, or to scoop up with a vegan naan or roti.
 And because it's not too spicy, even those with the most sensitive tastebuds can handle it.

-- It's delicious.
+- Delicious.
 If you love Indian food this dahi baingan has all the right flavors to tickle your tastebuds into a tasty frenzy.

-- It's a great use for those seasonal eggplants.
+- A great way to use seasonal eggplants.
 Between July and October is when these amazing veggies are at their peak, and this is a great time to eat them.

-- It's healthy.
+- Healthy.
 Eggplants are great for you.
-They are packed with vitamins and fiber and they are especially beneficial for those with diabetes.
-There is also some evidence that they could protect against cancer.
-And like I just said above, the yogurt has great probiotic benefits and since the yogurt I use is nut-based, it is packed with proteins and fiber as well.
+They are packed with vitamins and fiber and so many antioxidant benefits.
+And the yogurt has great probiotic benefits.
+Because the yogurt I use is nut-based, it is packed with proteins and fiber as well.

-- It's everyone friendly.
+- Everyone friendly.
 The dahi baingan is gluten-free and soy-free and you can use a nut-free yogurt, like coconut or soy yogurt, to make it nut-free.

 Ingredients